Herman Miller Embody Review (2026)

 - Arms lack forward/backward and pivot adjustment

-- Seat fabric wears at the front edges within 1 to 2 years of heavy use
+- Seat fabric wears at front edges within 1 to 2 years of heavy use

 - Mechanism develops creaking sounds over time